hugvilduq/PhotoSocialNet/README.md

-# Proyecto-Curso-Hugvilduq
+# PhotoSocialNet

-# This is a RESTful API-based web project for a social media platform dedicated to photography.
+This is a RESTful API-based web project for a social media platform dedicated to photography.
 Users can share, like, and comment on photography posts, enhancing the community experience for photographers.

 ## Demo